+The Marketing mix of Bank of China analyses the 7Ps of Bank of China, which includes the Product, Price, Place, Promotion, People, Physical Evidence, and Process of Bank of China.
 Bank of China is a public company dealing in financial services and banking.
 It has the distinction of being one of the top five biggest commercial banks that is state-owned in China.
-Bank is one of the oldest to be found in mainland China and was established in year 1912 with its headquarters in Beijing, China.
-It was named so by then government as it wanted to establish it as a central bank.
+The bank is one of the oldest in mainland China and was established in 1912 with its headquarters in Beijing, China.
+It was named so by the government as it wanted to establish it as a central bank.

-Hence it also issued banknotes for its government along with other banks.
-Bank of China is fifth largest in terms of market capitalization-value in global market and second-largest lender in domestic market.
-It faces competition in China from different banks and some of its main competitors are as follows-
+Hence, it also issued banknotes for its government along with other banks.
+Bank of China has the fifth-largest market capitalization value in the global market and the second-largest lender total assets in the domestic market.
+It faces competition in the online platform of banking here in China from different banks, and some of its main competitors in online platforms are as follows-

 - China Construction Bank Corporation